c4cs/c4cs.github.io/_lectures/f16/week14-alex.markdown

 * Disposable servers in the cloud!

-_Check out the HitHub Student Pack for free credits to many cool services!_
+_Check out the [GitHub Student Pack](https://education.github.com/pack) for free credits to many cool services!_

 ---